eliranbi/MadridLabDocumentation/workbooks/Lab5/README.md

         mfpdev adapter call

    Use your keyboard arrow keys to highlight the adapter **EmployeeAdapter** and then press **Enter**.
-Then usse your keyboard arrow keys to highlight the endpoint **get:/EmployeeAdapter/services/list** and then press **Enter**.
+Then use your keyboard arrow keys to highlight the endpoint **get:/EmployeeAdapter/services/list** and then press **Enter**.
 The adapter response object will be printed in the console:

    <img src="images/Lab5-test-adpt-cmd-2.png" width="600"/>